 Bart and Elisa focus on the programming practices that can lead to security vulnerabilities and automated tools for finding security weaknesses.
 Using interactive secure coding quizzes—synthesized versions of vulnerabilities found in real grid/cloud software—you’ll be challenged to find as many vulnerabilities as you can in short code fragments.
 Bart and Elisa then dive into what you find (or don’t).

-Barton Miller is a professor of computer sciences at the University of Wisconsin, the chief scientist for the DHS Software Assurance Marketplace research facility, and software assurance lead on the NSF Cybersecurity Center of Excellence.
-Barton also codirects the MIST software vulnerability assessment project in collaboration with his colleagues at the Autonomous University of Barcelona and leads the Paradyn Parallel Performance Tool project, which is investigating performance and instrumentation technologies for parallel and distributed applications and systems.
-In 1988, Barton founded the field of Fuzz random software testing—the foundation of many security and software engineering disciplines.
-In 1992, Barton (working with his then-student Jeffrey Hollingsworth), founded the field of dynamic binary code instrumentation and coined the term “dynamic instrumentation,” which forms the basis for his current efforts in malware analysis and instrumentation.
+Barton Miller is the Vilas Distinguished Achievement Professor and the Amar and Belinder Sohi Professor in Computer Sciences at the University of Wisconsin-Madison, the chief scientist for the DHS Software Assurance Marketplace research facility, and software assurance lead on the NSF Cybersecurity Center of Excellence.
+Milleralso codirects the MIST software vulnerability assessment project in collaboration with his colleagues at the Autonomous University of Barcelona and leads the Paradyn Parallel Performance Tool project, which is investigating performance and binary code instrumentation and analysis technologies.
+In 1988, Miller founded the field of fuzz random software testing—the foundation of many security and software engineering disciplines.
+In 1992, Miller (working with his then-student Jeffrey Hollingsworth), founded the field of dynamic binary code instrumentation and coined the term “dynamic instrumentation,” which forms the basis for his current efforts in malware analysis and instrumentation.
 His research interests include systems security, binary and malicious code analysis and instrumentation of extreme-scale systems, parallel and distributed program measurement and debugging, and mobile computing.
 Barton’s research is supported by the US Department of Homeland Security, the Department of Energy, the National Science Foundation, NATO, and various corporations.
+Miller is a Fellow of the ACM

 Elisa Heymann is a senior scientist within the NSF Cybersecurity Center of Excellence at the University of Wisconsin and an associate professor at the Autonomous University of Barcelona, where she codirects the MIST software vulnerability assessment.
 Elisa was also in charge of the Grid/Cloud security group at the UAB and participated in two major European grid projects: EGI-InSPIRE and the European Middleware Initiative (EMI).
 Elisa’s research interests include security and resource management for grid and cloud environments.
 Her research is supported by the NSF, the Spanish government, the European Commission, and NATO.